 www.hotelcheval.com

-When staying in Paso Robles, there might not be a better place to stay than Hotel Cheval.
-Paso’ finest luxury boutique hotel with 16 elegantly appointed rooms, Hotel Cheval has earned numerous national distinctions.
+When staying in Paso Robles, there might not be a better stay than Hotel Cheval—the finest luxury boutique hotel in Paso Robles with 16 elegantly appointed rooms.
+Hotel Cheval has earned numerous national distinctions.
 For instance, it was TripAdvisor’s No. 1 Small Hotel in the U.S. and No. 8 Small Hotel in the World in 2018.
-Guest rooms are available in three categories from Classic Rooms to larger Luxury Rooms, some with patios and fireplaces.
-Named after the French word for horse, Hotel Cheval has been widely acclaimed for its service, hospitality and attention to detail.
-A pet friendly boutique, Hotel Cheval also features impressive amenities like gourmet breakfast buffet and tasty treats from the S’mores Butler.
-Hotel Cheval’s Paso Bon Vivant package includes a gourmet meal for two at BL Brasserie.
+Guest rooms are available in three categories, from classic rooms to larger luxury rooms, some with patios and fireplaces.
+Named after the French word for horse, Hotel Cheval has been widely acclaimed for its service, hospitality, and attention to detail boutique.; Hotel Cheval also features impressive amenities like a gourmet breakfast buffet and tasty treats from the S’mores Butler.
+Hotel Cheval’s Paso Bon Vivant package includes two goals at BL Brasserie.

 Related: Stables Inn: Stay In Paso Robles